Calculate your past odometer readings

 Without this information, you will not be able to calculate accurate odometer readings at certain refuelings/chargings.
 Without accurate odometer readings, your mileage logs will be inaccurate, so we recommend that you take the time to gather the data as soon as possible.

-Tip: You can find information about the odometer readings recorded during a service visit or vehicle inspection by checking your vehicle’s history if you know its VIN (Vehicle Identification Number) here.
+TIP: You can find information about the odometer readings recorded during a service visit or vehicle inspection by checking your vehicle’s history if you know its VIN (Vehicle Identification Number).
+Check your VIN for more info.

 The finished document will look like this: